 4 tablespoons olive oil

-- Remove any fat and sinew from the tenderloin and cut into thick medallions of around 1 cm and season them with salt and pepper.
+Remove any fat and sinew from the tenderloin and cut into 1 cm thick medallions.
+Season with salt and pepper.

 160 g sunflower seeds